Henry Vane the Younger: New England

 During Vane's tenure a dispute with the Pequot tribe of present-day southeastern Connecticut boiled over into war.
 In 1636 the boat of a Massachusetts trader named John Oldham was found near Block Island, overrun by Indians.
 Further examination by the discoverers (after the Indians fled in canoes) uncovered Oldham's body on board.
 The attackers were at the time believed to be from tribes affiliated with the Narragansetts, but Narragansett leaders claimed that those responsible had fled to the protection of the Pequots.
 The Pequots were aggressively expansionist in their dealings with the surrounding native tribes (including the Narragansett), but had until then generally kept the peace with the nearby colonists.
 Massachusetts authorities were already angry that the Pequots had failed to turn over men implicated in the killing of another trader on the Connecticut River; the slaying of Oldham led to calls for action.

 Despite the fact that Roger Williams had warned him that the Narragansetts were more likely responsible for Oldham's slaying, Governor Vane in August 1636 placed John Endecott at the head of a 90-man force to extract justice from the Pequots.
 Endecott's heavy-handed expedition did little more than destroy Pequot settlements, and sparked a military backlash.
 The Pequots struck back at settlements recently established on the Connecticut River by colonists from Massachusetts, and at the Saybrook Colony of the younger John Winthrop.
 In April 1637, Vane called a session of the general court that authorised the colonial militia to assist the other New England colonies in continuing the war.

 Vane lost his position to the elder John Winthrop in the 1637 election.
 The contentious election was marked by a sharp disagreement over the treatment of John Wheelwright, another Hutchinson supporter.
 Winthrop won in part because the location of the vote was moved to Cambridge, reducing the power of Vane's Boston support.
-In the aftermath of the election Anne Hutchinson was put on trial, and eventually banished from the colony.
+In the aftermath of the election Anne Hutchinson was put on trial and eventually banished from the colony.
 Many of her followers seriously considered leaving after the election.
 At the urging of Roger Williams, some of these people, including Hutchinson, founded the settlement of Portsmouth on Aquidneck Island in the Narragansett Bay (later named Rhode Island and joined to Providence to form the Colony of Rhode Island and Providence Plantations).
 Vane decided to return to England.
-"Had he remained in England, his enlightened mind and humane spirit would have held the Puritans back from the executions of witches and persecutions of other heretics which have added a dark chapter the early history of the States."
+Biographer Henry Ireland argued in 1905, "Had he remained in New England, his enlightened mind and humane spirit would have held the Puritans back from the executions of witches and persecutions of other heretics which have added a dark chapter the early history of the States."
 Before his departure, he published A Brief Answer to a Certain Declaration, a response to Winthrop's defence of the Act of Exclusion; this act was passed after the election to restrict the immigration of people with views not conforming to the colony's religious orthodoxy.